JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 ## More examples

-For more instructive examples of matrix and vector rules, see [^Giles2008ext] (real vector and matrix rules) and the [LinearAlgebra rules in ChainRules](https://github.com/JuliaDiff/ChainRules.jl/tree/master/src/rulesets/LinearAlgebra).
+For more instructive examples of array rules, see [^Giles2008ext] (real vector and matrix rules) and the [LinearAlgebra rules in ChainRules](https://github.com/JuliaDiff/ChainRules.jl/tree/master/src/rulesets/LinearAlgebra).

 ## References